 We tend to organize between 6-10 events per year on a wide variety of topics.
-For example, we’ve explored “slow looking” and artful thinking at the National Gallery of Art and at the Smithsonian’s Renwick Gallery and National Museum of African Art.
-We’ve thought deeply about and examined examples of documentation of learning at Sidwell Friends School and School Within School at Goding (DCPS).
+For example, we’ve explored “slow looking” and “artful thinking” at the National Gallery of Art and at the Smithsonian’s Renwick Gallery and National Museum of African Art.
+We’ve thought deeply about, and examined examples of, documentation of learning at Sidwell Friends School and School Within School at Goding (DCPS).
 We’ve considered the many facets of creating a culture of thinking at Sacred Heart School and Washington Yu Ying Public Charter School.
-And at Washington International School we’ve heard from a Reggio Emilia educator about renowned early childhood practices, and have engaged in a design challenge led by a Project Zero researcher.
+At Washington International School, we’ve heard from a Reggio Emilia educator about their renowned early childhood practices, and we have engaged in a design challenge led by a Project Zero researcher.

 Project Zero is a research group based in the Graduate School of Education at Harvard University.
 Founded in 1967 by Harvard professor Nelson Goodman, Project Zero has distinguished itself in a number of realms of human cognition: from a strong research agenda in the arts from its early days to investigations into the nature of intelligence, understanding, thinking, creativity, cross-disciplinary and cross-cultural thinking, global competence, and ethics.